MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Get-MgTeamPrimaryChannelFileFolder.md

 Get the metadata for the location where the files of a channel are stored.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaTeamPrimaryChannelFileFolder](/powershell/module/Microsoft.Graph.Beta.Teams/Get-MgBetaTeamPrimaryChannelFileFolder?view=graph-powershell-beta)

 ## SYNTAX

 ### Get (Default)